 “Those who are alive to their religion know that there is much to do.
 The sisters have weighty duties placed upon them, and duties that cannot be accomplished singly, but require a unity of heart and feeling.
 We must be united.”
 Eliza R. Snow

 Mormon Women for Ethical Government (MWEG) is a nonpartisan group dedicated to the ideals of decency, honor, accountability, transparency, and justice in governing.
+We are faithful, peaceful, and proactive.
 We are both watchdogs and activists, guided by our discipleship to Jesus Christ and His teachings.
 Our goal is to oppose unlawful and/or unethical proceedings and to promote positive change.

 In our role as watchdogs, we will ask ourselves two questions when considering an issue: 1) Is it legal? and 2) Is it ethical?
 If the answer is no to one or both questions, then we will work to oppose that issue.

 Members of this group honor the rule of law and are absolutely committed to civility and respectful discourse and conduct.
-We pledge to uphold all the core principles of nonviolent resistance as practiced by Gandhi and Dr. Martin Luther King, Jr.* We will not engage in name-calling, vitriol, or hate speech of any kind.
+We pledge to uphold all the core principles of peacemaking.
+We will not engage in name-calling, vitriol, or hate speech of any kind.
 We will seek to understand all sides of every issue before taking action.

 *Note: Mormon Women for Ethical Government is a private organization and is not affiliated with The Church of Jesus Christ of Latter-day Saints.
 We do, however, fully sustain, honor, and support the Church’s doctrines and leaders.